Skip to content

 )

-# Log raw column headers to detect BOM or hidden whitespace
+# Log raw headers first: a BOM or hidden whitespace here explains a "missing" column.

 logger.info("Raw headers detected: %s", list(df.columns))